Charltonortega/Third-Party-APIs-Work-Day-Scheduler/README.md

 <!-- @TODO: create ticket to review/update image) -->
 ![A user clicks on slots on the color-coded calendar and edits the events.](./assets/05-third-party-apis-homework-demo.gif)

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- jQuery
+- Day.js
+- Bootstrap

+## Deployment

+The URL of the deployed application:

+The URL of the GitHub repository: https://github.com/Charltonortega/Third-Party-APIs-Work-Day-Scheduler